 It will create a new .htaccess file in an instant, so you save time as well.
-It should fix the problem 403 forbidden access is denied, and website will function normally.
+It should fix the problem that 403 forbidden access is denied, and the website will function normally.

 Note: You have to download the existing file to restore when things don’t have a plan.

-What is the appropriate solution for the error 403?
+What is the appropriate solution for Error 403?

 There are many solutions, but the most effective solution comes from your hosting provider.

-If you are non-techie or non-programmer, then we recommend you to stay away from these settings or else, you will find whole website itself.
+If you are a non-techie or non-programmer, then we recommend you to stay away from these settings or else, you will find the whole website itself.

 The error 403 forbidden access is denied for many reasons, but if you implement the above solution, then it will be fixed.